 All information provided to SSHRC is subject to the Access to Information Act and the Privacy Act.
 These acts govern the collection, use and disclosure of information under the control of the federal government and certain federally funded organizations.

-The purpose of the Privacy Act is to protect personal information about identifiable individuals held by government institutions, and to provide individuals with a right of access to that information.
-Without the consent of the individual to whom it relates, personal information obtained shall not be used except for the purpose for which it was collected or for a use consistent with that purpose.
+The Privacy Act protects personal information about identifiable individuals that government institutions hold, and provides individuals with a right of access to that information.
+Without the consent of the individual to whom it relates, personal information obtained cannot be used except for the purpose for which it was collected or for a use consistent with that purpose.

-Release of Results
+Release of results

 As a condition of receiving an agency award, researchers must comply with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).